yuvan-s-96/car-website-react/README.md

 ## Description

 This website provides information about car services, rental options, car technologies, and contact information.
 It showcases various car models, services offered, and features a contact form for inquiries.
+It is just a frontend webpage of how a car website lookslike.

 ## Installation